tradingview/lightweight-charts/website/docs/intro.md

 import { createChart } from 'lightweight-charts';
 ```

-[`createChart`](/api#createchart) is an entry-point for creating charts and you can use it as many times as many charts you need to create:
+[`createChart`](/api#createchart) is the entry-point for creating charts.
+You can use it to create as many charts as you need:

 ```js
 import { createChart } from 'lightweight-charts';